How The Rookie Salary Cap Works

 OK, so what does this have to do with how the Rookie Cap works?

-First, as way of further explanation, under the CBA of 2011, all draft picks receive 4-year contracts, generally with a signing bonus and often with minimum base salaries set for each year of the deal.
-While 1st and 2nd round picks may have base salaries of more than the minimum in years two through four of their deals, even those players will almost always receive the rookie minimum base salary during their first year.
-For 2015, the minimum base salary for a rookie is $435K.
+First, as way of further explanation, under the terms of the CBA, all draft picks receive 4-year contracts, generally with a signing bonus and often with minimum base salaries set for each year of the deal.
+While 1st, 2nd and (some) 3rd round picks may have base salaries of more than the minimum in years two through four of their deals, even those players will almost always receive the rookie minimum base salary during their first year.
+For 2021, the minimum base salary for a rookie is $660K.
 For Salary Cap purposes, the bonus received by the player is prorated over the four years of the deal and that prorated amount is added to the base salary to create the player’s Cap number.

-As we know, the Ravens are set to have ten (10) draft picks in next week’s draft.
-As we also know, it’s highly unlikely that the Ravens will end up using those exact 10 picks.
+As we know, the Ravens are set to have nine (9) draft picks in next week’s draft.
+As we also know, it’s highly unlikely that the Ravens will end up using those exact 9 picks.
 Whether they trade up or down, the Ravens are likely to move all over the draft board and it’s anyone guess which picks they will actually use.

-With the new CBA’s rookie wage scale, the compensation for draft picks is now basically slotted, so based on the current 10 draft picks, the Ravens would likely have a Rookie Cap number of $6,150,913.
+With the new CBA’s rookie wage scale, the compensation for draft picks is now basically slotted, so based on the current 9 draft picks, the Ravens will have an estimated Rookie Cap number of $9,907,421 (estimates courtesy of OverTheCap).

 Those Cap numbers would breakdown as follows: